 Assume there are two operator record classes C and D that both have a constructor from Real.
-If we want to extend c + c and d + d to support mixed operations, one variant would be to define c + d and d + c; but then c + 2 becomes ambiguous (since it is not clear which instance should be converted to).
-Without mixed operations expressions such as c + d are only ambiguous if both conversion from C to D and back from D to C are both available, and this possibility is not allowed by the restriction above.]
+If we want to extend C + C and D that both have a constructor from Real.
+If we want to extend C + C and D to support mixed operations, one variant would be to define C + D and D to D to D to D are both available, and this possibility is not allowed by the restriction above.